Title: | Using CF-Compliant Calendars with Climate Projection Data |

 outside of the range of specified years.

-'CFtime'.
+'CFTime'.
 Attribute 'period' holds the value of the period

 argument.

-epoch, or -1 if no epoch
+era, or -1 if no era

 is provided.
-Attribute 'CFtime' holds an
+Attribute 'CFTime' holds an

-instance of CFtime that has the same definition as cf
+that has the same definition as t

 , but with offsets

-argument is specified, attribute 'CFtime' is NULL
+argument is specified, attribute 'CFTime' is NULL

 .